neilime/ubuntu-config/README.md

 - Docker and Docker Compose
 - [Lima](https://github.com/lima-vm/lima) for VM testing (consistent with CI/CD)
   - Installation guide: <https://lima-vm.io/docs/installation/>
+  - `qemu-img` (part of `qemu-utils` on Debian/Ubuntu) — Lima uses the qemu driver which relies on `qemu-img` to inspect and manage VM disk images.
+  - `qemu-system-x86_64` (QEMU system emulator) — required to run VMs with the qemu driver.

 ### Setup Development Environment